Contrast-Security-OSS/docs/content/admin/teamserver/config/settings/ssl/Toolbox.md

         -keystore contrast.jks
 ```

-## Delete an alias from your keystore
+## Delete An Alias From Your Keystore

 ```
 keytool -delete \